-In the normal course of business, the Company have been, and will likely continue to be, subject to litigation or administrative proceedings incidental to its business, such as claims related to customer disputes, employment practices, wage and hour disputes, product liability, professional liability, commercial disputes, licensure restrictions or denials, and warranty or patent infringement.
+In the normal course of business, the Company has been, and will likely continue to be, subject to litigation or administrative proceedings incidental to its business, such as claims related to customer disputes, employment practices, wage and hour disputes, product liability, professional liability, commercial disputes, licensure restrictions or denials, and warranty or patent infringement.
 Responding to litigation or administrative proceedings, regardless of whether they have merit, can be expensive and disruptive to normal business operations.
 As litigation and the administrative proceedings are inherently uncertain, the Company cannot predict the outcome of such matters.
 While the ultimate outcome of litigation is always uncertain, the Company does not believe that it will have a material adverse effect on its business or financial results.

-Note 8.
+NOTE 7.
 Share-Based Compensation

-At December 31, 2010, the Company has one active stock option plan (the "2004 Plan") under which stock options and restricted stock units may be granted to employees and non-employee members of its Board of Directors.
-Terms of any equity instruments granted under the 2004 Plan are approved by the Board of Directors.
+At December 31, 2011, the Company has two active stock option plans, the 2004 Stock Incentive Plan (the "2004 Plan") and the 2011 Inducement Stock Incentive Plan (the "2011 Plan"), (collectively the "Plans"), under which stock options and restricted stock units may be granted to employees and non-employees, including members of the Company's Board of Directors.
+Terms of any equity instruments granted under the Plans are approved by the Board of Directors.
 Stock options typically vest over the requisite service period of two to four years and have a contractual term of seven to ten years.
-Restricted stock units generally vest over three years and must be settled at the earlier of the recipients' termination date or 36 months after grant.
-Under the 2004 Plan, the Company is authorized to issue an aggregate of 2,400,000 shares of common stock.
+Restricted stock units generally vest over one to three years and must be settled at the earlier of the recipients' termination date or 36 months after grant.
+Under the Plans, the Company is authorized to issue an aggregate of 2,750,000 shares of common stock.
+As of December 31, 2011, the Plans had 468,688 shares available for future issuance.
 The number of shares reserved for issuance under the 2004 Plan is subject to increase by any shares under the 1998 Stock Option/Stock Issuance Plan (the "1998 Plan") that are forfeited, expire or are cancelled up to a maximum of 1,500,000 shares.
-As of December 31, 2010, the number of shares reserved for issuance under the 1998 Plan.
+As of December 31, 2011, the number of shares reserved for issuance under the Plans was 404,955 shares due to forfeited, expired and cancelled shares under the 1998 Plan.